tuphan-dn/tuphan.dev/src/app/blog/debug-a-smartcontract-in-hardhat/page.md

 ![console.log is one of the selling points in Hardhat.
 That's why people love Hardhat.](./solidity-errors.jpg)

-Today, we will learn how to do it in Hardhat, which is a excellent framework for smartcontract development.
+Today, we will learn how to do it in Hardhat, which is an excellent framework for smartcontract development.

 ```solidity label="Counter.sol" group="log"
 // SPDX-License-Identifier: MIT